Stalling & Technical Violations: NFHS Wrestling Rules 2025-26

 Strategy Implications

-A wrestler with two stalling warnings facing a close match needs to be told explicitly: one more stalling call loses you the match if scores are tied.
+A wrestler with two stalling offenses facing a close match needs to be told explicitly: one more stalling call gives up another point; a later fourth offense gives up two.
 Coaches who understand the penalty sequence use it strategically — both to avoid giving up penalty points and to bait opponents who tend toward passivity into stalling calls.

 For officials seeking a consistent stalling framework, WrestleRef includes a per-wrestler violation tracker built for exactly this use case: referee.wrestleflow.com